 Recently I was reviewing some Google Analytics data for another site and noticed some anomalies.
 While we often rejoice at getting a traffic bump, it doesn’t help if the traffic is garbage.
 We had a lot of traffic coming from Boardman, Oregon.
 As soon as they hit the site, they were gone.
 In this case, we wanted to exclude the traffic from showing in Google Analytics.[Read more…] about How to Exclude Data from Google Analytics

 I really should read Google’s blog more as they have some nice articles.
-Although I use G-Suite, I don’t use Asana for task or project management.
-However, I know this service is widely popular so I suspect there are folks that can benefit from this integration.
+Although I use G-Suite, I don’t use Asana for tasks or project management.
+However, I know this service is widely popular, so I suspect some folks can benefit from this integration.
 The article also includes a 3-minute video that shows integration examples.

 - Create tasks in Asana directly from Gmail